 also-notify Defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in addition to the servers listed in the zone's NS records.
 This helps to ensure that copies of the zones will quickly converge on stealth servers.
 Optionally, a port may be specified with each also-notify address to send the notify messages to a port other than the default of 53.
+An optional TSIG key can also be specified with each address to cause the notify messages to be signed; this can be useful when sending notifies to multiple views.
+In place of explicit addresses, one or more named masters lists can be used.

 If an also-notify list is given in a zone statement, it will override the options also-notify statement.
 When a zone notify statement is set to no, the IP addresses in the global also-notify list will not be sent NOTIFY messages for that zone.
 The default is the empty list (no global notification list).

-max-transfer-time-in Inbound zone transfers running longer than this many minutes will be terminated.
+- max-transfer-time-in Inbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
-The maximum value is 28 days (40320 minutes).

-max-transfer-idle-in Inbound zone transfers making no progress in this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-idle-in Inbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
-The maximum value is 28 days (40320 minutes).

-max-transfer-time-out Outbound zone transfers running longer than this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-time-out Outbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
-The maximum value is 28 days (40320 minutes).

-max-transfer-idle-out Outbound zone transfers making no progress in this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-idle-out Outbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
-The maximum value is 28 days (40320 minutes).

-serial-query-rate Slave servers will periodically query master servers to find out if zone serial numbers have changed.
+The maximum value is 28 days (40320 minutes). - serial-query-rate Slave servers will periodically query master servers to find out if zone serial numbers have changed.
 Each such query uses a minute amount of the slave server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
 The value of the serial-query-rate option, an integer, is the maximum number of queries sent per second.
 The default is 20.